 Immediately after Satan's most successful attempt at annihilating the Jews (Zechariah 13:8; 14:1-2; Revelation 12:15-17), God commands an angel to cast him into the Abyss for a thousand years.

 Will his demons be bound with him?
 Perhaps some, but certainly not all.
-We can derive this from two groups of passages that reveal there will be demons in two locations on earth during the Millenniums.
-Isaiah 13:20-22; Jeremiah 50:39-40, 51:41-43; Revelation 18:1-2 and 19:3, when studied together, show that during the Millennium, Babylon (modern southern Iraq), will be a dwelling place of demons and a prison of every unclean spirit (Revelation 18:2); and Isaiah 34:8-15, which indicates that during the Millennium, Edom (modern southern Jordan) will likewise be inhabited by demons.
-According to Dr. Fruchtenbaum, hairy goat in verse 14, actually refers to a demon in goat form; and according to Keil and Delitszch, night monster [screech owl, KJV], also in verse 14, refers to a female demon.
+We can derive this from two groups of passages that reveal there will be demons in two locations on earth during the Millennium.
+When Isaiah 13:20-22, Jeremiah 50:39-40, Jeremiah 51:41-43, Revelation 18:1-2 and Revelation 19:3 are studied together, they show that during the Millennium, Babylon (modern southern Iraq), will be a dwelling place of demons and a prison of every unclean spirit (Revelation 18:2); and Isaiah 34:8-15 shows that during the Millennium, Edom (modern southern Jordan) will likewise be inhabited by demons.
+According to Dr. Fruchtenbaum, hairy goat in Isaiah 34:14 actually refers to a demon in goat form; and according to Keil and Delitszch, night monster [screech owl, KJV], also in verse 14, refers to a female demon.

 As concerns eternal punishment, because of their pre-Adamic rebellion against God, the eternal punishment of Satan and his demons was decreed millennia before the birth of Abraham (Isaiah 14:12-14; Revelation 12:4).
 Nevertheless, their rebellion has never ceased, and the focus of their rebellion since the birth of Abraham has been the destruction of Israel and the prevention of their salvation.
 Their eternal destiny will be the Lake of Fire: